sonjaheikkinen/mapGenerator/documentation/projectTesting.md

 ## JUnit testing

+Most tests are made with JUnit and are found in the project under test packages.

 ### mapgenerator

 Only Main class is here, which does nothing else than create and launch a program handler.
 No reason to test it.